sischei/DeepEquilibriumNets/README.md

 ## Support

-This work was supported the Swiss Platform for Advanced Scientific Computing (PASC) under project ID ["Computing equilibria in heterogeneous agent macro models on contemporary HPC platforms"](https://www.pasc-ch.org/projects/2017-2020/call-for-pasc-hpc-software-development-project-proposals).
+This work was generously supported by grants from the Swiss National Supercomputing Centre (CSCS) under project IDs s885, s995, the Swiss Platform for Advanced Scientific Computing (PASC) under project ID ["Computing equilibria in heterogeneous agent macro models on contemporary HPC platforms"](https://www.pasc-ch.org/projects/2017-2020/call-for-pasc-hpc-software-development-project-proposals), the Swiss National Science Foundation (SNF), under project IDs "Can Economic Policy Mitigate Climate-Change?", and "New methods for asset pricing with frictions".